 It is a totalitarian movement in the truest sense.

-The war against totalitarian Islam, on a fundamental level, is therefore a struggle between Enlightenment and anti-Enlightenment forces.
+The war against Islamic totalitarianism, on a fundamental level, is therefore a struggle between Enlightenment and anti-Enlightenment forces.
 To overlook this first truth--as progressives are wont to do--is to misapprehend the nature of the entire conflict.
 To be sure, there are other element involved.
 Ethnic rivalries.
 Nationalist movements.
 Regional and tribal loyalties.
 Religious schisms.
 Historical grievances.
 Natural resources.
 Global economics.
 The war is a witches’ brew of divided allegiances and score-settling.
 But at its bottom, beneath the claims and counter-claims, the war is between two irreconcilable visions for the future of mankind.
-The forces of liberal Enlightenment, committed to rational inquiry and religious tolerance, manifest in liberal democratic rule, versus the forces of anti-Enlightenment, committed to faithful obedience to a divine will, manifest in sharia rule.
+The forces of liberal Enlightenment, committed to rational inquiry and religious tolerance, manifest in democratic rule, versus the forces of anti-Enlightenment, committed to faithful obedience to a divine will, manifest in sharia rule.

 It is Thomas Jefferson versus Sayyid Qutb.